Rebecca Miller

 Rebecca Augusta Miller, Lady Day-Lewis (born September 15, 1962) is an American filmmaker, novelist, director, and advocate of women in the film industry.
 She is known for her films Angela (1995), Personal Velocity: Three Portraits (2002), The Ballad of Jack and Rose (2005), The Private Lives of Pippa Lee (2009), Maggie's Plan (2015) and She Came to Me (2023), all of which she wrote and directed, as well as her novels The Private Lives of Pippa Lee and Jacob's Folly.
-Miller received the Sundance Film Festival Grand Jury Prize for Personal Velocity and the Gotham Independent Film Award for Breakthrough Director for Angela.
+Miller received the Sundance Film Festival's Grand Jury Prize for Personal Velocity and the Gotham Independent Film Award for Breakthrough Director for Angela.
+She also won an Emmy Award for the documentary series Mr. Scorsese (2025), which she produced and directed.

-Miller is the daughter of Arthur Miller, a Pulitzer Prize-winning playwright, and his third wife, Inge Morath, a Magnum photographer.
+Miller is the daughter of Arthur Miller, a Pulitzer Prize–winning playwright, and his third wife, Inge Morath, a Magnum photographer.

 Early life and education

 Miller was born in Roxbury, Connecticut, to Arthur Miller, the dramatist, and Austrian-born Inge Morath, a photographer.
 Her younger brother, Daniel, was born in 1966.
 Her father was Jewish, whereas her mother was Protestant.
 For a time during childhood, Miller practiced Catholicism of her own accord.
 Her maternal grandparents were Catholic converts to Protestantism.
 She has said that she stopped thinking of herself as a Christian "somewhere at the end of college".
 Miller remembered her childhood in Roxbury as being surrounded by artists.
 Sculptor Alexander Calder was a neighbor; so were choreographer Martha Clarke and members of the experimental dance troupe Pilobolus.
 Immersed in drawing, Miller was tutored by another neighbor, sculptor Philip Grausman.

 Miller attended Choate Rosemary Hall.
 In 1980, she entered Yale University to study painting and literature.
 Naomi Wolf, the feminist author, was her roommate.
 Miller created wooden panel triptychs she described as hybrids of pictographic forms inspired, for example, by Paul Klee and a 15th-century altarpiece.
 Upon graduation in 1985, Miller went abroad on a fellowship, to Munich, Germany.

 In 1987, Miller took up residence in New York City, and she showed painting and sculpture at Leo Castelli Gallery, Victoria Munroe Gallery, and in Connecticut.
 Miller also studied film at The New School.
 Mentored by professor Arnold S. Eagle, a photographer and cinematographer, Miller began making non-verbal films, which she exhibited along with her artwork.